mosaicml/llm-foundry/llm/README.md

 We even packed in a few tricks (e.g. [FlashAttention](https://github.com/HazyResearch/flash-attention)) to make training efficient, and there will be more to come!

 You'll find in this folder:
-* `llm/gpt.py` - a simple PyTorch model, wrapped in `ComposerModel`, that can scale up to 70B parameters
+* `src/mosaic_gpt.py` - a simple PyTorch GPT model, wrapped in `ComposerModel`, that can scale up to 70B parameters
-* `llm/data.py` - a `StreamingDataset` that can be used with a vanilla PyTorch dataloader.
+* `src/data_c4.py` - a [MosaicML streaming dataset](https://docs.mosaicml.com/projects/streaming/en/latest/) that can be used with a vanilla PyTorch dataloader.
 * `main.py` - a script that builds a [Composer](https://github.com/mosaicml/composer) Trainer and calls `trainer.fit()`.
 * `yamls/` - pre-baked configs for training compute-optimal LLMs from 125M up to 70B parameters.

-At all model scales, we are training the exact same [vanilla PyTorch GPT model](./llm/gpt.py#L104), with no special parallelism strategies.
+At all model scales, we are training the exact same [vanilla PyTorch GPT model](./src/mosaic_gpt.py#L106), with no special parallelism strategies.
 Composer + FSDP does all the heavy lifting to make sure we can scale up without running out of memory and while maintaining high performance.

 Feel free to edit any or all of these files, and get a feel for using the LLM stack!
-In `llm/gpt.py` you can see how easy it is to modify the architecture and replace a layer like `torch.nn.MultiheadAttention` with a new one like `FlashMHA`.
-If you want to try and change the FSDP wrapping strategy (e.g. wrap all `GPTMLP` layers in addition to `GPTBlock`), go ahead and [edit it here](./llm/gpt.py#L172)!
-You'll find a full guide on how to build custom models for Composer + FSDP under [llm/README.md](./llm/README.md).
+In `src/mosaic_gpt.py` you can see how easy it is to modify the architecture and replace a layer like `torch.nn.MultiheadAttention` with a new one like `FlashMHA`.
+If you want to try and change the FSDP wrapping strategy (e.g. wrap all `GPTMLP` layers in addition to `GPTBlock`), go ahead and [edit it here](./src/mosaic_gpt.py#L182)!
+You'll find a full guide on how to build custom models for Composer + FSDP under [src/README.md](./src/README.md).

 Now that you've had a chance to explore the code, let's jump into actually running a training job: